Natural News: Criticism

-Notable claims
+Notable claims and content

+Natural News has made chemophobic claims about the purported dangers of "chemtrails", fluoridated drinking water, heavy metals, anti-perspirants, laundry detergent, monosodium glutamate (MSG), aspartame, and vaccines.
+The site has also spread conspiracy theories about the Zika virus being caused by genetically modified mosquitoes and the purported adverse effects of genetically modified crops, foods, and farming practices.

 In 2011, Adams posted a report on Natural News which stated that many blueberry food products did not contain real blueberries.

 In 2013, Adams posted an article describing what he saw when he examined Chicken McNuggets under a microscope.
 He said in the article that the patterns he saw included "dark black hair-like structures" and a round algae-like object.